-Clicking the button between fader pairs links them as a stereo pair for convenient identical gain setting.
-Control clicking on the Link button will link the fader heads to one another while maintaining their relative levels.
+Clicking the Link button between fader pairs links them as a stereo pair for convenient identical gain setting.
+The left fader's value is always favored when Link is used to make the faders operate at the same level.
+Control clicking on the Link button will link the fader heads while maintaining their relative levels.
 Clicking with the mouse on the fader head while holding down the ctrl key on the computer keyboard will set the selected fader or stereo grouped fader to 0dB.
 Gain levels can also be entered numerically by double-clicking on a numeric field, then entering a value.

 Input/Output controls allow you to select S/PDIF or ADAT as the digital format for the optical input and output connections, and to select between XLR or RCA connectors for the analog inputs.
-Conversion between Optical and Coaxial (RCA) S/PDIF is possible by selecting Optical input and Coaxial output, or the reverse.
+Conversion between optical and coaxial (RCA) S/PDIF is possible by selecting S/PDIF OPTO and S/PDIF RCA for input or output and vice versa.
 When Optical S/PDIF output is chosen, the RCA output remains active, creating a digital Y-cord or signal splitter.
 (NOTE: this is not true of the inputs -both S/PDIF inputs cannot be used at the same time.)
+You can however use ADAT OPTICAL and S/PDIF RCA simultaneously.

-Emphasis Select enables de-emphasis to be applied to the analog output.
+De-Emphasis Select enables de-emphasis to be applied to the analog output.
 This function applies only to the analog converter, and does not affect signals from the S/PDIF or ADAT interface.